UoB-COMSM0166/2025-group-28/README.md

 These players felt more comfortable using arrow keys, and to accommodate this, we added the ability for them to switch between both control schemes in the game's settings.

 We also implemented a difficulty scaling system, which affects various aspects of gameplay, such as mob speed, damage and health, the amount of health items provide, as well as how quickly the player’s Slow Meow ability charges.
-For example, on the easiest difficulty, mob speeds are multiplied by 0.85, giving weaker players greater time react to enemy attacks.
-The tables below displays all the objects/effects in the game, with their corresponding attributes that required adjusting to achieve balanced gameplay:
+For example, on the easiest difficulty, mob speeds are multiplied by 0.85, giving weaker players greater time to react to enemy attacks.

+The tables below display all the objects/effects in the game, with their corresponding attributes that required adjusting to achieve balanced gameplay:

 #### Sprites